Question from Clara: I’ve been writing a WordPress blog that discusses a variety of family issues for over two years now.

 To answer your question, there are actually several ways to install WordPress on a local computer.

-The method I prefer is to install Local by Flywheel, an awesome platform that makes running WordPress on your local computer very easy and convenient.
+The method I prefer is to install Local, an awesome platform that makes running WordPress on your local computer very easy and convenient.

 After you use Local to install WordPress on your PC you’ll be able to replicate your current WordPress blog(s) on your local machine and test out any new updates there instead of on your live blog(s).

-Local by Flywheel does come with a moderate learning curve, but once you have it properly installed and learn how to use it I believe you’ll love it.
+Local does come with a moderate learning curve, but once you have it properly installed and learn how to use it I believe you’ll love it.

 You can get all the details and download the software for free right here.

-Bottom line: I think it’s a great idea to test new plugins and updates on your local computer instead of on your live WordPress blog, and Local by Flywheel makes is easy!
+Bottom line: I think it’s a great idea to test new plugins and updates on your local computer instead of on your live WordPress blog, and Local makes is easy!

-Bonus tip #1: The most effective way to protect your WordPress blog from hackers is to enable Two-Factor Authentication on it.
+Bonus tip: The most effective way to protect your WordPress blog from hackers is to enable Two-Factor Authentication on it.
 This post explains how.